Zelkanor/Adobe-Hackathon-2025/Round-1A/dataset_prep/README.md

 ---

-## 📂 Datasets Used & Why
+## 📂 Datasets Used

 We used three large-scale, diverse document layout datasets:

-- **DocBank**: Offers detailed semantic structure labels at word-level for academic documents.
+- **DocBank**: Offers academic and scientific document structures.
 - **DocLayNet**: A large annotated dataset of real-world PDF documents containing diverse layouts (text, tables, images).
-- **PubLayNet**: Focuses on publications and academic articles with semantic annotations.
+- **PubLayNet**: Focuses on publications and academic articles with labeled layout elements.

 **Why these datasets?**

-- They provide rich structural information aligned with the Round 1A objective: detecting headings and outlines.
+- They provide structural information aligned with the Round 1A objective: detecting headings and outlines.
 - They span multiple layouts and document types, enabling generalization.
-- Pre-annotated labels like `Title`, `Heading`, `Paragraph` etc., helped bootstrap supervised feature extraction.
+- Ideal for supervised heading- level extraction.

 ---

 ## 🧱 Dataset Processing Pipeline

-We built **modular processing pipelines** for each dataset that extract structural blocks, merge related objects, and compute a rich set of features per block.

-### 👇 Key Components:

-1. **Filtering and cleaning text blocks**
-2. **Merging semantically and spatially adjacent blocks**
-3. **Label inference (`H1`, `H2`, etc.) using font sizes and heuristics**
-4. **Feature extraction** using geometry, typography, linguistic and positional cues
-5. **Output as CSV**
+- Datasets were **downloaded from official GitHub sources**.
+- Each dataset was **processed using a custom script** to extract meaningful blocks and compute structured features.
+- The resulting CSV files were then **merged into one file**.

 ---